CircuitVerse/Blog/content/posts/Jaydip_Dey_Final_Report.md

 * When the user clicks on `Submit and Test` button, then the number of test case passed out of total number test cases (provided in the testBench while creating question) is shown as an alert.
 If all the test cases are passed, then it goes under `solved` category else it goes under `attempted` category.
-* **Progress of the user is also saved** when the user clicks on `Submit and Test` button, so that the user can start of from where he/she left off.
+* **Progress of the user is also saved**.
+When the user clicks the `Submit and Test` button, their progress is saved, allowing them to resume later from the same point where they left off.